gershnik/intrusive_shared_ptr/README.md

 Add the output of `pkg-config --cflags isptr` to your compiler flags.

 Note that the default installation prefix `/usr/local` might not be in the list of places your `pkg-config` looks into.
-If so you might need to do:
+If so, you might need to do:
 ```bash
 export PKG_CONFIG_PATH=/usr/local/share/pkgconfig
 ```
-before running `pkg-config`
+before running `pkg-config`.

 ### Copying to your sources

-You can also simply download this repository from [Releases](https://github.com/gershnik/intrusive_shared_ptr/releases) page (named `intrusive_shared_ptr-X.Y.tar.gz`) and unpack it somewhere in your source tree.
+You can also simply download this repository from the [Releases](https://github.com/gershnik/intrusive_shared_ptr/releases) page
+(named `intrusive_shared_ptr-X.Y.tar.gz`) and unpack it somewhere in your source tree.

-To use header files add the `inc` sub-directory to your include path.
+To use header files, add the `inc` sub-directory to your include path.

-To use the module add `modules/isptr.cppm` to your build.
+To use the module, add `modules/isptr.cppm` to your build.

 ## Usage

 ### Basics

 All the types in this library are declared in `namespace isptr`.
-For brevity the namespace is omitted below.
+For brevity, the namespace is omitted below.
-Add `isptr::` prefix to all the type or use `using` declaration in your own code.
+Add the `isptr::` prefix to all the types or use a `using` declaration in your own code.

 The header `<intrusive_shared_ptr/intrusive_shared_ptr.h>`/module `isptr` provides a template